- 12 Jun 2021

 - the data published daily on COVID-19 are available in the trends in daily data excel files.
 Data on total reported cases is available for NHS Boards.

-- On 17 January, 0 new reported death(s) of people who have tested positive
+- on 11 June, 0 new reported death(s) of people who have tested positive

-- In the week ending 10 January, 384 deaths were registered where COVID-19 was on the death certificate
+- in the week ending 6 June, 8 deaths were registered where COVID-19 was on the death certificate

 Since the start of the outbreak: